Wad-a-Disco/Challenge-10/README.md

 # Logo Generator

 A command-line application for generating simple logos.
+This project is part of the UCI Coding Bootcamp Challenge 10.

 ## Description